ITSSONAM-0/DSA_SHEET_JAVA/Array/ArrayNotes.md

 arr[index] = value;
 ```
 # Stepwise
-1.Use the bracket notation to access position index.
+1. Use the bracket notation to access position index.
-2.Assign value to that place — this modifies the original array in memory.
+2. Assign value to that place — this modifies the original array in memory.
 Important: No copy is made — arrays are reference types in Java.
 If index is out-of-bounds, Java throws ArrayIndexOutOfBoundsException.

 # 📘 6.
 Array as Function Argument